scottsandersdev/neuralfi/README.md

 # Neuralfi

-Neuralfi is an attempt to use a neural network to analyze user drawn shapes (using [paperjs](http://paperjs.org/) and [synaptic](http://caza.la/synaptic/)) in the browser.
+Neuralfi is an attempt to use a neural network to analyze user drawn shapes (using <a href="http://paperjs.org/" target="_blank">paper js</a> and <a href="http://caza.la/synaptic" target="_blank">synaptic</a>) in the browser.
 This will eventually become a game, similar to the 2016 google halloween doodle, where the user draws shapes to defeat enemies

 ### TODO
 clean the array -